Archdiocese blocks play about ex-Hasidic transgender rabbi and activist Abby Stein

 Abby Stein, author of the 2019 memoir “Becoming Eve: My Journey from Ultra-Orthodox Rabbi to Transgender Woman,” was alerted last Wednesday that the adaptation of her book would no longer be permitted at the Connelly Theater.

-“I can’t say I’m surprised,” Stein told the New York Jewish Week.
+“I can’t say I’m surprised,” Stein said in an interview.
 “I’m not going to come up and pretend, ‘Oh my God, the Catholic Church doesn’t like trans people, I’m shocked.’
 I wouldn’t say that.
 I think we all know that.
 It’s just extremely frustrating that even in a place like New York, it’s still something you need to think about.”

 Josh Luxenberg, the Off Broadway theater’s general manager for the past 10 years, resigned last Friday, telling The New York Times that he was reluctant to serve as a “censor rather than an advocate of artistic freedom.”
 The theater was built in the 1860s, according to its “About Us” page, which still lists Luxenburg as general manager and calls itself “a home for adventurous independent theater productions.”
 Its main stage theater seats 200.

-“It is the standard practice of the archdiocese that nothing should take place on church-owned property that is contrary to the teaching of the church,” the archdiocese’s director of communications Joseph Zwilling told The Times in an email.
+“It is the standard practice of the archdiocese that nothing should take place on church-owned property that is contrary to the teaching of the church,” Joseph Zwilling told the newspaper.
 “That applies as well to plays, television shows or movies being shot, music videos being recorded, or other performances.”

 “Becoming Eve” tells the story of Stein’s journey as a rabbi and heir to a prominent Hasidic dynasty who left her insular community in 2012 and publicly came out as transgender in 2015.
 The book became a bestseller, and she became an advocate for the LGBTQ+ community and for Hasidic Jews who leave their communities.
-Stein is currently a part-time rabbi at the independent congregation Kolot Chayeinu in Brooklyn.
+Stein is currently a part-time rabbi at the independent congregation Kolot Chayeinu in Brooklyn as well as an activist on causes including opposing Israel’s war in Gaza.

-Stein added, “I did not expect myself to be at the crosshairs of the Archdiocese of New York.”
+“I did not expect myself to be at the crosshairs of the Archdiocese of New York,” Stein said.

-As an adaptation of Stein’s memoir, the play “centers on a conversation between Abby, her devout father and a young liberal rabbi, as they reckon with questions of gender and faith,” accoring to Playbill.com.
+As an adaptation of Stein’s memoir, the play “centers on a conversation between Abby, her devout father and a young liberal rabbi, as they reckon with questions of gender and faith,” according to Playbill.

 “Becoming Eve” is one of at least three shows booted out of the Connelly Theater by the Archdiocese.
 SheNYC, a summer theater festival for plays by female, nonbinary and transgender artists, said in a statement that it has also been told by the Archdiocese that it cannot use the theater next summer.